MS in Business Analytics & Information Systems

 The institution code for USF is 5828 and applies to all tests administered by ETS.
+There is no department code necessary.
+GMAT scores can be sent with the following school / program: VP9-M4-17.
 More information can be found at the graduate applications requirements page.
-There is no department code necessary.

 Do I have to have a technology-related undergraduate degree?

 No. Although technology experience is considered in the admission decision, the department goes to great lengths to accommodate students from all undergraduate majors, students from all academic backgrounds can find professional success after going through our program.